 If you were doing a deep edit for adverbs, for instance, you would read through your manuscript and identify every instance of adverb usage.

-Adverbs are technically wrong, but they can often be replaced with more active writing and are a sign that you might be doing more showing than telling.
+Adverbs aren’t technically wrong, but they can often be replaced with more active writing and are a sign that you might be doing more showing than telling.
 By eliminating adverbs in favor of stronger verbs, you’ll make your writing better.

 Rather than going through your manuscript and underlining all of your adverbs with a red pen, an editing tool can highlight all of your adverbs in one go.
 The ProWritingAid Writing Style report highlights all of the adverbs in your work and offers suggestions for how to replace them so your writing is stronger.